tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter1/4.webp)
 ![image](assets/en/chapter1/5.webp)

-### The characteristics of money
+### The Characteristics of Money

-Gold ideally meets the criteria of an efficient currency: its natural rarity makes it valuable, while its chemical properties allow it to not erode over time.
-However, this form of money is not easily divisible or transportable over long distances.
-In a globalized and digital world, gold cannot keep up and needs a central entity to make it divisible and easily exchangeable (minted coin).
+Gold ideally meets the criteria of an efficient currency: its natural rarity makes it valuable, while its chemical properties ensure it does not erode over time.
+These features have made gold a great store of value, but not a common currency, because this form of money is not easily divisible or transportable over long distances.
+In a globalized and digital world, gold struggles to keep pace and requires a central entity to make it divisible and easily exchangeable (i.e. through minted coins).

-These flaws have made gold a store of value, but not a common currency, to the detriment of state fiduciary currencies (fiat) that are easily usable but constantly devalued by the entities that control them (king, central bank, emperor, dictator).
+On the opposite, state fiduciary currencies (fiat) are easily usable, but are constantly devalued by the entities that control them (kings, central banks, emperors, dictators).

-The criteria for an effective currency are multiple.
-A good currency must be:
+To explain this concept better, we shall explore the characteristics of an effective currency:

 ![image](assets/en/chapter1/6.webp)

-- **Fungible**, meaning interchangeable without loss of value
+- **Fungibility**, meaning that it is interchangeable with another unit of the same kind without loss of value;
-- **Divisible**, in order to facilitate transactions of different volumes
+- **Divisibility**, as it can be divided into smaller units to facilitate transactions of varying volumes;
-- **Liquid**, meaning easily convertible into goods or services.
+- **Liquidity**, which means it is easily convertible into goods or services.

-In order to meet these criteria, currency evolves step by step:
+In order to meet these criteria, currency has historically evolved by taking different steps:

 - Raw stone -> Coin
 - Banknote -> Bank card
 - Blockchain -> Lightning Network

-Today, currencies are still evolving, adapting their forms to meet different uses.
+Currencies are still evolving to this day, adapting their forms to meet different use cases.
 For example, while gold is an excellent store of value, it is no longer suitable for the current globalized economy.
-Similarly, fiduciary currencies such as the dollar and the euro are very liquid and easily transportable because they are now mostly digital, however their value is constantly eroded by monetary inflation.
+Similarly, fiduciary currencies such as the dollar and the euro are very liquid and easily transportable because they are now mostly digital, but their value is constantly lowered by monetary inflation.

-Bitcoin, on the other hand, presents new possibilities.
-Due to its properties, such as its strictly limited supply, it offers an excellent store of value.
-Moreover, as a neutral internet currency, it represents a good means of exchange that knows no borders.
-However, it is still not widely accepted in commerce today, despite [constant adoption](https://btcmap.org/map).
+On the other hand, Bitcoin presents new possibilities.
+Its properties, such as a strictly limited supply, make it an excellent store of value.
+Moreover, as a neutral internet currency, it serves as a viable means of exchange that transcends borders.
+However, it is still not widely accepted in commerce today, despite its [constant adoption](https://btcmap.org/map).

 ### Quick recap in a poster!